I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 IF YOU HAVE A ROSE TREE, SEE THIS....

-LET' S TALK ABOUT PRUNING -
+LET' S TALK ABOUT FALL PRUNING -

-but let your garden stand... leave the seed heads for the birds and other stems so little ones can hide and shelter in storms
+Many of us prefer clean and tidy gardens in the fall, but let your garden stand... leave the seed heads for the birds and the stems so little ones can hide and shelter in storms

-But....PLEASE DON'T....cut your roses back.
+And....PLEASE DON'T....cut your roses back.

 This also keeps canes from breaking and leaving an opening for disease or a place for orphaned insects to hide.